moonq/simple-labeler/README.md

 - Copy some images under  data/images/
 - Start the docker instance
 - Open the URL in http://localhost:$EXPOSE

+## Config entries

+- title: Name of the site
+- images:
+  - global: Every labeler sees all images in folder data/images/
+  - personal: Labeler only sees images under folder data/images/[LabelerName]/
+- users: List of labeler names
+- labels: List of labels, see below

 ## Label types